How It All Started

 Because I had spent over twenty years in commercial printing (working with images in traditional and digital pre-press departments and manipulating film and computer files for printing on offset presses), I had developed particular skills that were a huge asset in achieving the results I wanted with the facsimiles.
 Eventually, I left the company I was working for in order to focus full time on these jackets and in the fall of 2002, I established my own web site and asked Black and White Books to remove my listings from AbeBooks.

-As of September 2016, I have scanned over 50,000 different titles.
-If variants and duplicates are included, there are well over 70,000 jackets.
+As of January 2022, I have scanned almost 60,000 unique titles.
+If variants and duplicates are included, there are well over 75,000 jackets.
 Many of these will never make it onto my website, as they are either too damaged to restore or they are so common that it is not logical to restore them.
 However, these jackets are still an important component to the Dust Jacket Archives.